The SDSAI Iterator Expression Language

 Returns the version of the API.

-[import <string or class>]
+[import <string or class>]-

 Import functions into the root evaluation context.
 If the argument is a string, the class it points to is loaded.
 If the class is a

-function is called.
-If the class is another type, then all static members that areFunctionInterface
+Packageclass, then itsimportTofunction is called.
+If the class is another type, then all static members that areFunctionInterfacetypes are registered as functions.If you include

 Load the given file into memory, parse it as an